LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

         the result set.
 ======= ========================================================================

-A search with a single query uses an “and” operator to combine each of the search terms.
+A search with a single query uses an ``and`` operator to combine each of the search terms.
 Records where the field "first_name" begins with the letter "J" and the field "last_name" begins with the letter "D" can be found using the following search terms in Lasso.
 Each record in the result set will match every search term in the query: ``-bw, 'first_name'='J', -bw, 'last_name='D'``

 We start an additional query using an ``-or`` parameter.
 FileMaker runs the first and second queries independently and then combines the search results.
 The